enrightc/The-Gourmet-Cake-Club/README.md

 ### **Sign Up**
   - Subtly located on the right side of the navigation bar, users will consistently find a discreet yet accessible "Sign Up" link visible throughout the website.
 This strategic placement ensures visibility without distracting users from the content.
   - In addition to the navigation bar link, a second sign-up invitation can be found in the call-to-action section at the bottom of the homepage.
 This reinforces the opportunity for visitors to subscribe and stay connected.
-  - Clicking on either sign-up link will seamlessly open a modal, providing users with a simple and user-friendly interface.
-Within the modal, users are prompted to enter their name and email address, facilitating quick and seamless registration for monthly newsletters.
+  - Clicking on either sign-up link will seamlessly open a bootstrap modal, providing users with a simple and user-friendly interface.
+Within the modal users will find a form where they are prompted to enter their name and email address, facilitating quick and seamless registration for monthly newsletters.
+All fields of the form are required.
+If users click the "sign-up" button without completing all of the fields then the form will not submit and the user will be notified.
 The modal can be closed by clicking anywhere on the web page.
   - The sign-up link aims to be noticeable and easily accessible, yet unobtrusive, allowing users to engage with the content seamlessly.
 This thoughtful approach ensures a pleasant and non-intrusive user experience.

 Sign-up Modal:
 ![Sign-up modal screenshot](docs/readme_images/sign-up-modal-screenshot.png)

 ### **Footer**
-  - The footer section includes links to The Gourmet Clubs social media pages (Facebook, Instagram, Twitter and Youtube).
+  - The footer section includes links to The Gourmet Cake Club's social media pages (Facebook, Instagram, Twitter and Youtube).
   - The links will open in a new tab for user convenience.
   - The footer serves as a valuable resource, enabling users to effortlessly find and follow The Gourmet Cake Club across different social channels.

 Footer:
 ![Footer screenshot](docs/readme_images/footer-screenshot.png)

-## Future Website Enhancements:
+## Future Website Enhancements
  **Archive Cake Recipes**
   - As each month passes and a new monthly cake is added the previous cake of the month will be added to a recipe archive that will be maintained on an additional web page.
   - Visitors will be able to search this archive for their favourite recipes.